Third stimulus check: How soon might you receive a $1,400 check?

 "We have no time to waste.
 If we act now, decisively, quickly and boldly, we can finally get ahead of this virus," he said.
 "We can finally get our economy moving again.
 And the people of this country have suffered far too much for too long.
 We need to relieve that suffering.
 The American Rescue Plan does just that."

-"We may see some final attempts next week by progressive Democrats to include a wage hike in the current relief bill, but we ultimately do not see these efforts being successful," analysts with investment bank Raymond James wrote in a report.
+In the face of those roadblocks, a "Plan B" to tax some big corporations that pay below an unspecified wage, as proposed by some Senate Democrats, is now off the table, a senior Democratic aide told CBS News.

+"The bill has an increasingly direct pathway to passage after a procedural decision removed the minimum wage issue from the table," said Benjamin Salisbury, an analyst with Height Securities, on Monday in a research note, who said he estimates the American Rescue Plan has an 85% chance of passing.

-Although the loss of the wage increase is a blow to low-income workers, its removal from Senate negotiations could effectively speed up passage of the bill, according to Heights Security analyst Hunter Hammond.
+Although the loss of the wage increase is a blow to low-income workers, its removal from Senate negotiations will help speed passage of the bill by mid-March, according to analysts.
+The Senate could vote on the package later this week, with the House then casting its final vote over the weekend of March 6 or during the week of March 8, according to Height Securities.

-"This decision, while disappointing to progressives, makes the calculus of passing the bill much easier for Democrats," Hammond told investors in research note.
-"They will avoid a difficult battle in the Senate, where two Democratic senators oppose an increase to $15/hour (though at least one of them has said he could support a smaller increase) meaning that the party could have been subject to a brutal internal fight on the topic."
+Democrats are pushing to pass the bill before March 14, when the current extra $300 in weekly unemployment aid is set to expire.

 To be sure, disputes or disagreements could still derail the bill.
 But Democrats are using a process called budget reconciliation to pass the legislation, which means only a simple majority in the Senate is required for approval, rather than the 60 votes required by most bills to overcome a potential filibuster.
 In other words, Democrats don't need support from Republican senators to pass the rescue plan.